NoelGamer/dlss5-opengl-bridge/README.md

 framebuffer to composite, which is before anything reads the result.
 If it picks the wrong framebuffer the log lists every candidate with its size and format, and `source = n` names one directly.

-## Log

-`dlss5-opengl-bridge.log` is written next to the add-on and records the OpenGL context and driver, the extensions and entry points that were and were not found, which `opengl32.dll` the process is actually using, the scene target that was picked and why, where the view-projection is coming from, the result of every NGX call, whether anything has detoured the D3D12 evaluate, and a timing line every 600 frames.

-Two lines in it answer most questions on their own:

-* **`D3D12 EvaluateFeature entry (...): -- not detoured`** means no DLSS 5 add-on
-  has attached.
-The bridge is then running plain driver DLAA with nothing riding on it, which is not what you installed it for.
-Check that the add-on and `nvngx_dlssnr.dll` are in the folder and that its neural toggle is on.
-* **`no view-projection matrix could be found`** means motion vectors are zero.
-  See the `mv_*` settings above.

 ## Building